Child custody: “My ex won’t let me see my children. What can I do?”

 - Have you definitely tried everything, and have you tried it enough?

-Legal process not a panacea for all ills
+Legal process not a solution for all child custody problems

 We often think about the law as the final, determinative solution to our personal problems.
 Sadly, this can be an illusion.